 CULTURE & CLIMATE

 - The College of Fine Arts partnered this past year with the People’s Institute for Survival and Beyond to offer a series of workshops on “Undoing Racism.”
 According to the People’s Institute, their workshops focus “on understanding what racism is, where it comes from, how it functions, why it persists and how it can be undone.”
 The college piloted these two-day workshops last spring with college leadership and with faculty in the Department of Theatre and Dance, and in August two more workshops were held for faculty and staff in the Butler School of Music, School of Design and Creative Technologies and Texas Performing Arts.
-So far, about 180 faculty and staff in the College of Fine Arts have participated in the workshops, and the Fine Arts Diversity Committee is working to expand anti-racism training in the college.
+So far, about 180 faculty and staff in the College of Fine Arts have participated in the workshops, and the Fine Arts Diversity Council is working to expand anti-racism training in the college.

 - The FADC has launched a Guest Artist Initiative that provides supplementary funding for visiting artists and scholars who might expand our understanding as a college community of under-represented cultures and viewpoints.

 - The FADC has expanded funding for its Guest Artist Initiative Program and is accepting proposals from students for projects that will support the inclusion and diversity goals of the college.

 - The college has surveyed the availability of all-gender restrooms in our facilities and has added an additional all-gender facility in the Doty Fine Arts Building and in the music building (MRH), in addition to the all-gender facility in Texas Performing Arts.

 - The college has partnered with the UT Division of Diversity and Community Engagement to offer workshops to all COFA TAs on “Inclusive Classrooms.”
 The college hopes to expand this opportunity to interested faculty in the future.